SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### <a name="data-broker-connectors"></a> Connectors

-Connectors are used to define new destination tenant connection.
+Connectors are used to define connection to new destination tenant.
 It specifies where data should be forwarded and what data should it be, and under what condition it should happen.

 #### <a name="data-broker-connectors-list"></a> Connectors list

-Connectors list view displays all connectors currently defined on platform and their statuses.
+Connectors list view displays all connectors currently defined on the platform and their statuses.

 ![Data broker connectors list](/guides/users-guide/data-broker-connectors-list.JPG)